VitaHEX-Games/HexFlow-Launcher/README.md

 #### 1. Install re-Patch reloaded
 Install the latest version of [re-Patch reloaded](https://github.com/SonicMastr/rePatch-reLoaded/releases) by SonicMastr.

-(This is plugin is used to avoid needing to create bubbles for each retro game).
+The version above is different to one you may find from Autoplugin; the Autoplugin versions won't work.

 Once installed, restart your Vita for the changes to take effect.

-**Tip:**
-The version above is different to one you may find from Autoplugin; the Autoplugin versions won't work.

 #### 2. Install the RetroFlow VPK's.